typsy-dev/documentation/ApiV2.md

 ### Response

 Example response where the Account create request has been successful.
+The documentation on what do with the requestId is [here](#request-status-1)

 ```
 {